Cyanobacteria in Our Lakes

 Cyanobacteria, formerly known as blue-green algae, are some of the oldest organisms on Earth.
 They are photosynthesizing bacteria that are commonly classified as algae (though they are not actually algae).
 The size and shape of a cyanobacteria colony varies by species.

 There are many kinds of cyanobacteria, they don't all look alike, and not all are harmful.
-A common one in Lake Sunapee that is visible to the named eye is called Gloeotrichia echinulata or Gloeo for short.
+A common one in Lake Sunapee that is visible to the naked eye is called Gloeotrichia echinulata or Gloeo for short.
 Gloeo form colonies the size of a pin head (about 1.5 mm or 1/16 inch) and are light yellow green in color.
 Other common cyanobacteria are not visible to the naked eye until they form a bloom.
 The bloom looks like a surface scum that can range from yellow green, bright green, to slightly blue green.

 While cyanobacteria are naturally occuring in our lakes, certain environmental conditions can lead to blooms.
 Heavy rains that wash nutrients off the land and into our waterbodies, followed by warm, sunny weather create ideal conditions for cyanobacteria to thrive.
 Limiting nutrients from entering the water by decreasing or eliminating fertilizer use, maintaining septic systems and planting a good buffer with native plants along your shoreline will help reduce the chances of a bloom occuring in the lake.